 He attributed this to the international co-operation in the war on terrorism and the elimination of a large number of first- and second-tier leaders and extremist elements who joined the "Islamic State" (IS) in Syria and Iraq.

 "The list of candidates for al-Qaeda's leadership following the killing of Hamza and al-Zawahiri's affliction with illness is very short," said political researcher Abdul Nabi Bakkar.

-Most of the nominations focus on two men: Abdullah Ahmed Abdullah, also known as Abu Mohammed al-Masri, an Egyptian national who is currently considered to be the group's second-in-command after al-Zawahiri; and Saif al-Adel, an Egyptian member of the group's Shura Council who is responsible for many terror attacks around the world.
+Most of the nominations focus on two men: Abdullah Ahmed Abdullah, also known as Abu Muhammad al-Masri, an Egyptian national who is currently considered to be the group's second-in-command after al-Zawahiri; and Saif al-Adel, an Egyptian member of the group's Shura Council who is responsible for many terror attacks around the world.